balancing self care and ambition: why rest isn’t the opposite of drive

 Based on Pencavel, 2014

 Stanford research on working hours shows that output at 70 hours per week is nearly identical to output at 55 hours, meaning 15 additional hours produce almost nothing.
 This isn’t about laziness or lack of commitment.
 It’s about the biological limits of sustained cognitive effort.
 Decision quality declines.
 Creative connections dry up.
 Error rates climb.
+(Pencavel’s original data came from munitions factory workers; the pattern has since been corroborated across multiple knowledge work contexts.)

 For people wrestling with self care vs ambition, this research reframes the question entirely.
 Rest isn’t the thing standing between you and your goals.
 Chronic overwork is.
 The ambitious person’s instinct to push harder is, past a threshold, the very thing undermining the results they’re chasing.